-For weeks I’ve been staring at my laptop, fingers on the keyboard and nothing comes to mind.
+For weeks I’ve been starring at my laptop, fingers on the keyboard and nothing comes to mind.
 My brain literally won’t come up with words and after 10 minutes I give up.
 Every idea I had I felt wasn’t enough or no idea would even come to mind.
 If this is, or something similar, sounds like you then you get it.
 Honey, creative rut sucks.
 Being stuck in a creative rut can be different for everybody and you may experience it in different ways.
 But without a doubt, every single person out there has been through it multiple times.
 We’re not alone!
 Yay!!

 After about a week of being in this ‘stuck’ state, I HAD to figure something out.
 I hated the feeling of it; how unproductive it made me.
 So, I picked myself up and got to work.
 Now, here I am sharing with you the ways I got myself out of a creative rut and I hope it can help you if you’re currently in that ‘stuck’ state-of-mind.

 Disclosure: this post contains affiliate links, which means that if you click on the links, I may make a small commission at no cost to you!
 This commission helps me keep this blog running, so thank you for your support!

 Getting some fresh air.

 This was by far the best way I could clear my mind.
 Simply sitting on the front porch with my baby, watching the rain fall or watching the clouds in the sky is my favorite thing to do.
 So, take that time and clear your mind.
 Don’t think about those piles of laundry, the massive to-do list, or the content calendar you’re falling behind on.
 Be in the moment and love it.
 Take it in.
 You can go for a hike, have a picnic, or simply go for a walk around the block.

 Change your workspace.